 Small steps transforming lives

-The Adavu Project - facilitating a local response to modern slavery in the West Midlands.
+Adavu - facilitating a local response to modern slavery in the West Midlands.

-Founded in 2011 as a project of the Birmingham Methodist District (charity no. 1134167), Adavu offers the following:
+Founded in 2011 originally as a project of the Birmingham Methodist District, Adavu CIO is now its own registered charity (no. 1199391) and offers the following:

 What is Modern Slavery?